danielpeng2/closest-color/README.md

 # closest-color

 Short script to find the visually closest matching color from a set of colors, given a target color.
+Uses the CIE 2000 color difference algorithm.

 A file containing the colors from the 256colors set is provided in `/color-sets/256-colors.txt`.